 U.S. private sector job growth at 6-month low in Nov -ADP

-NEW YORK, Dec 4 (Reuters) - U.S. private-sector job growth unexpectedly slowed to its weakest pace in six months in November, and goods producers and construction firms cut jobs, a private survey said on Wednesday.
+NEW YORK, Dec 4 (Reuters) - U.S. private employers added the fewest jobs in six months in November, well shy of economists' expectations, a report by a payrolls processor showed on Wednesday.

 U.S. companies' payrolls rose by 67,000 last month, the ADP National Employment Report said.
 The median forecast among economists polled by Reuters called for a gain of 140,000 jobs, with estimates ranging from 120,000 to 188,000.

-It was the lowest monthly gain since May when just 46,000 jobs were created, the fewest since 2010, and continues a trend of decelerating job growth that has taken hold this year.
-By ADP's measure,American firms have added an average of about 159,000 jobs a month in the last 12 months, the lowest since 2011 and down sharply from an average of more than 200,000 a month at the start of 2019.
+It was the lowest monthly gain since May when just 46,000 were created, the fewest since 2010, and continues a trend of decelerating job growth that has taken hold this year.

 Private payroll gains in the month earlier were revised down to 121,000 from an originally reported 125,000 increase.